Bill Carritt

-Bill Carritt (1908–1999) was a British communist activist known for his anti-racist and anti-fascist activities.
+Gabriel Carritt (9 May 1908 – 7 May 1999), known as Bill Carritt, was a British communist activist known for his anti-racist and anti-fascist activities.
 He belonged to the Oxford based Carritt family, known for their dedication to Marxism, anti-fascist politics, and academic achievements.
 He travelled the United States and campaigned for the Scottsboro Boys.
 After a trip to the Pyrenees, he helped create the British Youth Foodship Committee which helped collect food and clothing for republican forces during the Spanish Civil War.
 During the war in Spain his brother Anthony Carritt was killed and his brother Noel Carritt was injured.
 While serving as a Secretary of the League of Nations Youth, he broke into a secret trial in Nazi Germany to protest against members of the Bündische Jugend being imprisoned for years without charges.

 Despite his life-long anti-fascism and having completed an Officer training course, he was denied a commission by the British military due to his membership of the Communist Party of Great Britain.
 He later fought in Mandalay during WWII and later became a councillor for Westminster.
 In 1946 he was imprisoned alongside four fellow communists for running a campaign that sought to house homeless people in luxury flats.
 During the 1950s he worked full-time for the Communist Party of Great Britain and once served as the foreign editor of the Daily Worker.
 He then began working for the London College of Printing as a liberal studies lecturer.

 Early and family life

-Bill Carritt (born Gabriel Carritt) was one of seven children raised by the Oxford based Carritt family, known for its Marxist and anti-fascist beliefs.
+Bill Carritt was one of seven children raised by the Oxford based Carritt family, known for its Marxist and anti-fascist beliefs.
 His father was an Oxford university professor and English philosopher called Edgar Carritt.
 Bill would grow up to become a life-long anti-fascist, alongside his brothers Noel Carritt, Anthony Carritt, and Michael Carritt who all became leftist revolutionaries.